A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Introduction

 This paper addresses these two challenges by taking a fresh look at both \ac{RL} and \ac{MPC} from the vantage point of value function estimation.\footnote{Throughout, we refer to \emph{model-free \ac{RL}} and \emph{robust \ac{MPC}}, but simply state \ac{RL} and \ac{MPC} for brevity and generality.} \Cref{sec:globalRL,sec:localMPC} present a classical overview of \ac{RL} and \ac{MPC} ideas: \Iac{RL} agent explores its environment to synthesize a high-level value function from a reward signal.
 This is a \emph{global} approach wherein, at deployment, the \ac{RL} agent simply queries its value-maximizing policy.
 On the other hand, \ac{MPC} represents a modular strategy in which prior physical knowledge and safety specifications are directly embedded in the form of equality and inequality constraints.
 This results in a \emph{local} value structure characterized by the agent continually replanning online.

 Taken together, we present a unified framework wherein the \ac{MPC} architecture can take advantage of an \ac{RL}-learned value function to calibrate its long-term cost predictions to the system of interest.
 Conversely, the \ac{RL} agent benefits from the exact, constrained optimization of the \ac{MPC} module to produce safe actions.
 Specialized techniques from both the \ac{RL} and \ac{MPC} literature are embraced to make training more efficient and action selection more robust.
-In particular, this paper builds on the classical local-global view by bringing together scenario-based planning and goal-conditioned learning into a single agent.
+In particular, this paper builds on the classical local-global view \citep{banker2025LocalGlobalLearning} by bringing together scenario-based planning and goal-conditioned learning into a single agent.
 The contributions of this paper are summarized as follows: \begin{enumerate} \item We use methods from robust \ac{MPC} to design actions guided by constraints and \iac{RL} terminal value function; and a scenario-based setup inspired by \ac{MPC} to train the robust \ac{RL} agent from simulated experience data. \item We use goal-conditioned \ac{RL} techniques to learn a high-level value function to augment the \ac{MPC} agent. \item We give a tutorial-style treatment of the local-global value function perspectives of \ac{MPC} and \ac{RL}.
-Moreover, we elaborate on the implementation of robust \ac{MPC} methods in \iac{RL} ecosystem. \end{enumerate}
+Moreover, we elaborate on the implementation of robust \ac{MPC} methods in \iac{RL} ecosystem. \end{enumerate} This paper serves as a value function-centric overview for researchers in either area of \ac{MPC} or \ac{RL}.
+Value functions are fundamental to both areas, making them the ideal kernel for discussion.
+Through this lens, we provide a balanced overview of key methodological advancements from both sides, towards interfacing \ac{RL} and \ac{MPC}.